Can You Drive When Taking Hydrocodone? | Safety First Guide

 How Hydrocodone Alters Cognitive and Motor Functions

-Hydrocodone binds to opioid receptors in the brain and spinal cord to block pain signals but inadvertently suppresses areas responsible for alertness and coordination.
+Hydrocodone binds to opioid receptors in the brain and spinal cord to block pain signals but can also suppress areas responsible for alertness and coordination.
 Here are some specific changes it causes:

 • Drowsiness: One of the most common side effects; even mild sedation can dangerously slow reaction times.